radiant/radiant-event-calendar-extension/README.md

 # Event Calendar (iCal) Extension for Radiant

 This extension lets your radiant site present calendar data.
 It was originally designed to display calendar data from subscriptions but I've recently added an administrative interface for adding events directly.
-A reader_events glue extension will soon let your readers submit events too.
 For most purposes you're better off with a CalDAV subscription (so you can use your desktop client to add and edit events), but people have asked for more direct control.

 Event feeds can come from a Google calendar, from a published ical file or from any CalDAV-compatible calendar server.

+Events can be displayed by the EventsController (which takes over /calendar) or on an EventCalendarPage.
+The controller is generally the better option, and is seeing much more development, but for simple uses the page display might suffice.

+See the `event_map` extension for googlemapping of event_calendar events and `taggable_events` for more tagging and retrieval options.

 ## Recent changes

+* Updated for radiant 0.9, including a time-picker for the date widget
+* EventsController added: can serve RSS, Ical, JSON and html
 * We now use `ri_cal` instead of `vpim` so you need to check your gems.
 Only tested with `ri_cal` version 0.85
 * Tests added for timezone support and all-day events to make sure they import correctly
 * There is support for event status, in the same way as radiant pages have status (and using the same mechanism), so it should be much easier to add events or allow them to be submitted